How do you know if you’re at risk for an alcohol relapse?

 Sometimes sobriety isn’t the liberating, happy life we hoped it would be.
 Drinking was terrible, but at least we weren’t alone.
 Sobriety is too hard.
 You don’t want to feel like this anymore.

 These are major relapse warning signs, my friend, and I promise you can get through it and find your place in this new, sober world.

 This is why isolation is so dangerous and why finding your new sober tribe is a key aspect of a healthy recovery.

 6. You’ve got a major attitude change and it’s not a good one.

 You used to be very gung ho about this whole recovery thing.
 You went to meetings and therapy sessions.
 Every day, you stuck to your routine.
 You were a shining star in your Facebook Group.

 But that pep in your step?
 It’s gone.

-It feels like it’s getting replaced with resentment and bitterness.
+It’s being replaced with resentment and bitterness.
 You don’t want to attend these meetings anymore.
 Counseling?
 Why should you have to keep doing this?
 NORMAL people don’t have to do this stuff?
 In fact, it’s pissing you off that you’re still doing this shit.

 You’re beginning to hate all of it.

-Even though it runs contrary to EVERYTHING you’re feeling right now, reach out to your support systems, even if hate all of them.
+Even though it runs contrary to EVERYTHING you’re feeling right now, reach out to your support systems, even if you hate all of them.